Izzo: Adding Transfers From Lower Conferences 'Benefits' MSU

 While they aren't transfers that initially blow you away, Izzo sees a positive in bringing in guys from lower conferences.

 "It just goes by needs, and the fact that -- a lot of our transfers have been guys from smaller levels, which I think benefits us," Izzo said at Big Ten Basketball Media Days last week.
 "I think we're getting so many transfers now that they're just -- why are they leaving?
 Why would you leave a good program to go to another good program?
 Well, it might be more money.
-I guess that's the real reason, but sometimes, transfers are leaving because of problems.
+I guess that's the realism of it, but sometimes, transfers are leaving because of problems.
 Sometimes, they're their own problem.

 "So, I've looked at it like we took two guys that we had a need for, and they're not two players that were on anybody's all-everything list.
 But neither was Tyson Walker, and he helped us a lot."